Networking without the 'ick': it is possibleApr 22, 2022

 For two hours every Monday morning I chatted with Amy Sheldrake (then Johnson), Marilyn Ching, Ella Barrington, Lucy Hall, and Mel Cunningham, with others also popping in and out.

 Amy and Marilyn were involved with the Circle NGO who were putting on online fundraising events, so I booked to join one of those events, which I thought was about video editing (relevant at the time because I put my fitness classes online).
 In fact, the majority of the event was about how you can use an app called Anchor to create podcast episodes.
 So I have Amy and Marilyn to thank for giving me the idea that I could grasp the technology behind podcasting – I don’t use Anchor, I can explain more about that in the future.

 I was then invited to join a Facebook Group about launching a podcast by Kate Butcher (remember her, from my first ever networking meeting?).
 I am very much of the opinion that if someone invites me to something and all I have to do is turn up, then why not?
-You never know when you might just pick up a nugget of useful into or contact details (see Networking Without The ‘Ick’: 5 Mindset Hacks to Make Networking a Pleasure, Not a Chore for more on that topic).
+You never know when you might just pick up a nugget of useful into or contact details (see Networking Without The ‘Ick’: 5 Insights into Making Networking a Pleasure, Not a Chore for more on that topic).
 I commented in the group that I had no interest in podcasting but was just interested in the processes.
-To which Kate replied ‘You have a lot of content’ – Kate had been putting my blog posts up on the OSA website, which is why she knew this.
+To which Kate replied ‘You have a lot of content’.

 And so the idea was born, to tell the stories of some of the people I had met who had given up a creative pursuit only to re-find it (of find something brand new) as grown-ups.